leoz0214/FoodHygieneAnalysis/factors/REPORT.md

 - 2018: 3.31
 - 2019: 3.33
 - 2020: 3.26
-- 2021: 3.15
+- **2021: 3.15**
 - 2022: 3.97
-- 2023: 4.52
+- **2023: 4.52**

 The following graph illustrates the data:
 <img src="report_images/management_by_inspection_year.png">

 Between 2010 and 2021, Management standards have noticeably improved steadily, levelling off by around 2016.
 This corresponds to a 0.85 points decrease between 2010 (4.00 points) and 2021 (3.15 points).
-But unsurprisngly, standards decrese again in 2022, and even more in 2023, with an average of 4.52 points in Management in 2023, 1.37 points higher than in 2021.
+But unsurprisngly, standards decrease again in 2022, and even more in 2023, with an average of 4.52 points in Management in 2023, 1.37 points higher than in 2021.

-Firstly, it is important to know that general food safety standards have probably not simply decreased since 2022 just because of the data.
+Firstly, it is important to know that general food safety standards have probably not simply decreased since 2022 solely based on the data.
 There is a much more realistic explanation for the seemingly decreased standards since 2022.

 Food businesses are not inspected at fixed intervals, meaning different types of establishments are inspected at different frequencies.
-This means higher risk businesses, such as those which specialise in meat, are inspected much more frequently than lower risk businesses where the risk to public health is much lower.
-The highest risk businesses are inspected every 6 months whereas low risk businesses may go years without being inspected.
+This means **higher risk businesses**, such as those which specialise in meat, are inspected much **more frequently** than lower risk businesses where the risk to public health is much lower.
+The highest risk businesses are inspected every **6 months** whereas low risk businesses may go years without being inspected.
 Restaurants, takeaways and retailers make up most of the businesses and are generally viewed as medium risk, often inspected yearly.
-Businesses with poor past food safety may also be marked as high risk and inspected more often.
+Businesses with **poor past food safety** may also be marked as high risk and inspected more often.
 Since the data operates on the last inspection of businesses, logically, many of the more recent inspections are for higher risk businesses whereas a few very low risk businesses have not been inspected since 2010.
-And higher risk businesses usually score more poorly on average due to either more complex/strict food safety requirements or the fact that businesses with a poor food safety record are on average more likely to score worse again.
+And higher risk businesses usually score more poorly on average due to either **more complex/stringent** food safety requirements or the fact that businesses with a poor food safety record are on average more likely to score worse again.
 Overall, the most recent inspections consist of many high risk businesses, leaving mostly low risk businesses last inspected before 2022.

-The world was faced with the COVID-19 pandemic in 2020/2021.
+The world was faced with the **COVID-19** pandemic in 2020/2021.
 Naturally, once food businesses were able to open again after lockdown, there was extreme emphasis on food safety to protect consumers from the virus.
-General food safety awareness increased.
+General **food safety awareness** increased.
 Hygienic food handling, extreme cleanliness and stringent management were all required as part of reopening during the pandemic, so naturally, food safety standards increased.
 But this was likely counteracted with increased expectations during inspections given the context.
 Thus, Hygiene, Cleanliness and Management were all slightly better in 2020, and especially 2021, than in 2019.

 Apart from analysis by year, analysis for inspections by the month of the inspection (January to December) has also been conducted to see if scores vary depending on the time of year.

 The average Food Hygiene Ratings by month of inspection have been calculated.
 These values are as follows, to two decimal places, highest to lowest:

-1. November: 4.69
+1. **November: 4.69**
 2. April: 4.68
 3. December: 4.67
 4. January: 4.66